pchalamet/fbus/README.md

 |------------|-------------|
 | `Publish` | Broadcast the message to all subscribers |
 | `Send` | Send only the message to given client |

+Note: a new conversation is started when using this interface.

 ## Consumer
 `withConsumer` registers an handler - which will be able to process a message.
 Note exact type must match handler signature.
 A new instance is created each time a message has to be processed.